amyehodge/amyehodge.github.io/Beginning_SQL/exercises_key.md

 ORDER BY plot_id ASC, weight DESC;
 ```

-#### Exercise 5
+#### Challenge 5
-Update your query from Exercise 4 so that weight is displayed in kilograms and rounded to two decimal places.
+Update your query from Challenge 4 so that weight is displayed in kilograms and rounded to two decimal places.
 Only display results for female animals captured in 1999.
 Order the results alphabetically by the species ID.

 ```
 SELECT year, month, day, species_id, plot_id, ROUND(weight/1000.0, 2)